awsdocs/amazon-efs-user-guide/doc_source/API_CreateFileSystem.md

 Required: No

  ** [KmsKeyId](#API_CreateFileSystem_RequestSyntax) **   <a name="efs-CreateFileSystem-request-KmsKeyId"></a>
 The ID of the AWS KMS CMK to be used to protect the encrypted file system\.
-This parameter is only required if you want to use a nondefault CMK\.
+This parameter is only required if you want to use a non\-default CMK\.
 If this parameter is not specified, the default CMK for Amazon EFS is used\.
 This ID can be in one of the following formats:
 + Key ID \- A unique identifier of the key, for example `1234abcd-12ab-34cd-56ef-1234567890ab`\.
 + ARN \- An Amazon Resource Name \(ARN\) for the key, for example `arn:aws:kms:us-west-2:111122223333:key/1234abcd-12ab-34cd-56ef-1234567890ab`\.
 + Key alias \- A previously created display name for a key, for example `alias/projectKey1`\.